 Why go: It's a fun place to watch a sports game, play pool and see live rock bands on the weekends.
 They offer 12 draught beers on tap and are widely known for serving pizza late into the night.

 What it is: Steps away from the Calgary Tower, this classic watering hole is one of the oldest pubs in the city.
-Since 1985, they’ve been serving over 300 different kinds of beers, making it the largest selection in the city.
+Since 1985, they’ve been serving well over 300 different kinds of beers, making it the largest selection in the city.
+Yep, impressive.

 Why go: The large patio is the perfect place to admire a summer sunset.
 In the winter, the bar’s four rooms feel like a living room.
 The beer list boasts imported brews from Belgium and Germany alongside microbrews like Village Wit.

-What it is: Named after a cartoon character from the 1930s drawn by Carl Anderson, this restaurant has been a city staple for almost 40 years.
+What it is: Named after a cartoon character from the 1930s that was drawn by Carl Anderson, this restaurant has been a city staple for almost 40 years.

-Why go: Steps away from Haultain Park, this all-day-restaurant that offers a vegetable-heavy menu for family-style dining serves a spaghetti pomodoro to die for.
+Why go: Mere steps away from Haultain Park, this all-day-restaurant offers a vegetable-heavy menu for family-style dining.
+Plus (and trust us on this one) there's a spaghetti pomodoro to die for.

 What it is: This fun-loving Mexican taqueria serves a traditional Mexican food with a (spicy) twist.